April Pre-K Literature

 This month in our kindergarten readiness time, we are reading Mary Had a Little Lamb by Sarah Josepha Hale and illustrated by Tomie dePaola.
 The popular nursery rhyme is set in a beautifully illustrated setting.
 The result is an endearing interpretation of the little lamb that followed Mary to school and how the teacher handled it.
-Below are a sampling of activities your child may participate in throughout the month.

 Intro to book (predicting)